 Visit the Student Success & Tutoring Center website for more information.
-To schedule tutoring appointments using TutorTrac, visit the Student Services tab in WaveNet.
+To schedule tutoring, contact the SSTC at sstc@hgtc.edu or self-schedule in the Penji iOS/Android app or at www.penjiapp.com.
 Email sstc@hgtc.edu or call SSTC Conway, 349-7872; SSTC Grand Strand, 477-2113; and SSTC Georgetown, 520-1455, or go to the Online Resource Center to access on-demand resources.

-ENTRALSTUDENT INFORMATION CENTER: TECH Central
+STUDENT INFORMATION CENTER: TECH Central